 Together, most treatment centers utilize similar steps in the rehabilitation process.
 The journey begins with admitting that there is a problem and help is needed.
 Upon seeking treatment, the road to sobriety continues down a path of rehabilitation that includes intake, detox, counseling and long-term recovery.

 If you have questions about rehabilitation, contact one of our treatment specialists.
 We can provide you with support, answer your questions and calm your fear of the unknown when it comes to receiving treatment for drug addiction.
-Our specialists are available 24/7 to take your call 800-821-3880.
+Our specialists are available 24/7 to take your call 800-821-3880 ( Who Answers?).

 Intake and Assessment